 - It is very difficult to know the actual required length in advance.

-- Vibrations are produced when the piles are driving which affects the neighbouring structures.
+- Vibrations are produced when the piles are driving which affects the neighboring structures.

 - Piles require heavy equipment to operate.